athaser/linode-image-builder/Readme.md

 sudo ./build-image.sh
 ```

-This will:
+This script automates the creation of a bootable image.
+It:

-- Create `linode-fixed.img` (6GB)
+- Creates a 6GB raw image file
-- Mount and install Ubuntu via `debootstrap`
+- Mounts and bootstraps Ubuntu with `debootstrap`
-- Configure hostname, fstab, netplan, ssh
+- Installs system packages, configures hostname, fstab, netplan, and SSH
-- Create root and optional user
+- Adds a non-root user and root password
-- Copy selected files from `/root/` into the image
+- Injects files from your `/root/` directory into the image
-- Compress the image into `linode-fixed.img.gz`
+- Compresses the image to `linode-fixed.img.gz`

 ### 2. Upload to Linode